-Vascular diseases are those that affect the blood vessels.
-These diseases restrict blood flow to organs such as the heart, brain, and kidneys.
-In cases of erectile dysfunction, vascular diseases restrict blood flow to the penis.
-Vascular diseases may be responsible for causing ED in as much as 50% to 70% of men who develop the condition.
+Vascular diseases affect blood vessels.
+They lower blood flow to organs such as the heart, brain, and kidneys.
+If they cut blood flow to the penis, they can cause erectile dysfunction.
+These diseases may be the cause of ED in as many as 50% to 70% of men who have it.

 What Is a Venous Leak?

 Your penis must store blood to keep an erection.
 If the veins can’t keep blood there during an erection, you'll lose it.
 This is called venous leak.
 It may happen with vascular disease.